bparanj/hivegrid.dev/README.md

 # HiveGrid

-A toolchain to provision a EC2 instance to run your Rails 7 apps on AWS.
-Why does this project exist?
-Read [about](https://www.hivegrid.dev/about/).
+A toolchain to provision an EC2 instance to run your Rails 7 apps on AWS.
+Read about the [background](https://www.hivegrid.dev/about/) to learn why this project exists.

 ### Project Scope